bloch-code/aws-bootcamp-cruddur-2023/journal/week4.md

 ![Proof of connection to prod DB](https://github.com/bloch-code/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week%204/connected_to_prod_db.PNG)

-I have then tested prod connection and modified our db-connect file by addind bash IF condition to differentiate between dev and prod to other bash files.
+I have then tested prod connection and modified our `db-connect` file by addind bash `IF` condition to differentiate between dev and prod to other bash files.

 Furthermore, as part of week 4 activities we have created db.py file and made updates to our home activities code.

-After we have modified files and added inbound rules to our RDS based on our Gitpod workspace IP which we then made sure it was auto-updated each time we start new workspace.
+After we have modified files and added inbound rules to our `RDS` based on our `Gitpod workspace IP` which we then made sure it was auto-updated each time we start new workspace.
-Then we were able to run our query to get a feed for our frontend and show it on the screen.
+This way we were able to run our query to get a feed for our frontend and show it on the screen.

 ![code update to db-connect script](https://github.com/bloch-code/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week%204/updated_to_db_connect.PNG)